nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 - You can control access to your repositories and the images within them with *repository policies*
 - You can push and pull *container images* to your repositories
 - Supports image vulnerability scanning, version, tag, image lifecycle ![enter image description here](https://d1.awsstatic.com/diagrams/product-page-diagrams/Product-Page-Diagram_Amazon-ECR.bf2e7a03447ed3aba97a70e5f4aead46a5e04547.png)
+### Q&A
+Q: You have multiple Docker-based applications hosted on-premises that you want to migrate to AWS.
+You don't want to provision or manage any infrastructure, you just want to run your containers on AWS.
+Which AWS service should you choose?
+> AWS Fargate allows you to run your containers on AWS without managing any servers

+Q: Amazon Elastic Container Service (ECS) has two Launch Types: ..... and .....
+> Amazon EC2 Launch Type and Fargate Launch Type

+Q: You have an application hosted on an ECS Cluster (EC2 Launch Type) where you want your ECS tasks to upload files to an S3 bucket.
+Which IAM Role for your ECS Tasks should you modify?
+> ECS Task Role is the IAM Role used by the ECS task itself.
+Use when your container wants to call other AWS services like S3, SQS, etc.

+Q: You're planning to migrate a WordPress website running on Docker containers from on-premises to AWS.
+You have decided to run the application in an ECS Cluster, but you want your docker containers to access the same WordPress website content such as website files, images, videos, etc. What do you recommend to achieve this?
+> EFS volume (EFS volume can be shared between different EC2 instances and different ECS Tasks.
+It can be used as a persistent multi-AZ shared storage for your containers)

+Q: You are deploying an application on an ECS Cluster made of EC2 instances.
+Currently, the cluster is hosting one application that is issuing API calls to DynamoDB successfully.
+Upon adding a second application, which issues API calls to S3, you are getting authorization issues.
+What should you do to resolve the problem and ensure proper security?
+> Create an IAM task role for the new application

+Q: Which feature allows an Application Load Balancer to redirect traffic to multiple ECS Tasks running on the same ECS Container instance?
+> Dynamic Port Mapping

+Q: You are migrating your on-premises Docker-based applications to Amazon ECS.
+You were using Docker Hub Container Image Library as your container image repository.
+Which is an alternative AWS service which is fully integrated with Amazon ECS?
+> Amazon ECR is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images.
+It won't help in running your Docker-based applications

 ## Serverless in AWS
  - A [serverless architecture](https://aws.amazon.com/lambda/serverless-architectures-learn-more/) is a way to build and run applications and services without having to manage infrastructure
  - Application still runs on servers, but all the server management is done by AWS